 He first reported her missing when he woke up from the sun lounger to discover her missing, but her body has only been found 2 months later.

-The couple were on their way back from Sardinia, Italy, to their home in Munich, in Bavaria in Germany, after they had spent a week on the sunny Italian island to escape the gloomy German autumn weather.
+The couple were on their way back from Sardinia Italy, to their home in Munich Bavaria (Germany), after they had spent a week on the Italian island.

 "We rested in sleeping-chairs.
 When I woke up later, my wife had disappeared."

-The pensioner looked all over the "Sharden" ferry, which can carry up to 2,908 passengers and 850 cars, but could not locate his wife.
+The pensioner looked all over the Tirrenia Sharden ship, which can carry up to 2,908 passengers and 850 cars, but could not locate his wife.
+The captain had then given the order to search the entire vessel but they could not locate the woman.

-For weeks, people wondered if Imelda might have fallen overboard or if she might have been the victim of a crime.
+For weeks, people wondered if she might have fallen overboard or if she might have been the victim of a crime.

 But now it has been reported that her body has been found on board the vessel in the crew’s maintenance shaft.
 Mr Bechstein said: